alirazaaihub/personal-assistent/README.md

-# OpenClaw
+# AutoAgent

-**OpenClaw** is an autonomous AI agent built on [LangGraph](https://github.com/langchain-ai/langgraph) and GPT-4o.
+**AutoAgent** is an autonomous AI agent built on [LangGraph](https://github.com/langchain-ai/langgraph) and GPT-4o.
 It combines a conversational CLI, optional WhatsApp bridge, long- and short-term memory, a pluggable tool system, and scheduled background tasks into a single workspace-aware assistant.

 The agent can read and write files, run shell commands (with human approval), execute Python in an E2B cloud sandbox, search the web, connect to external MCP servers, and learn reusable **skills** from successful code runs.